kragen/derctuo/veskeno-outline.md

 machine image in her implementation.
 Unbeknownst to Alice, her program depends on symbols with equal Normalization Form D being treated as EQUAL.
-Bob, perhaps three centuries later, implements Veskeno and attempts to run Alice's virtual machine image.
+Bob, perhaps three centuries later, implements Veskeno and attempts to run Alice’s virtual machine image.
 It produces different results than it did for Alice.
 Bob concludes that Alice (RIP) was a superstitious fool whose reported results cannot be trusted, or perhaps a fraud.